nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 Step 1.
 The user lists all the task by listing the task with the 'list' command.

 Step 2.
-The user executes `mark 4` command to mark the task `Watch Netflix with Mum` as done.
+The user executes `markTask 3` command to mark the task `Meeting with Client` as done.

 ![](images/MarkTask.png)

 #### Design considerations

-- The user is able to mark a task as done through the index specified in the list view.
+- The user is able to mark a task as done through the index number specified in the list view.

 #### UML Diagram for Task Marking